istio/istio.io/content/en/blog/2021/discovery-selectors/index.md

 * A list of namespace labels using set-based selectors which carries OR semantics, for example, all namespaces with label `istio-discovery=enabled` OR `region=us-east1`
 * Inclusion and/or exclusion of namespaces, for example, all namespaces with label istio-discovery=enabled AND label key `app` equal to `helloworld`

 Note: `DiscoverySelectors` is not a security boundary.
-Istiod will continue to have access to all namespaces even when you have configured your DiscoverySelectors.
+Istiod will continue to have access to all namespaces even when you have configured your `DiscoverySelectors`.

 ## DiscoverySelectors in Action